stefano-dorian-franco/dorian-codex-protocol-for-ai-official/README.md

 | **V (Alignment)** | Barrier Functions (Lyapunov) | **Ethical Alignment & Truth Vectoring** |
 | **Z (Entropy)** | Control Cost / Perturbations | **Semantic Decay & Information Loss** |

-**Official Recognition:** We acknowledge and congratulate our predecessors in the field of mechanical safety.
-However, the **Dorian Codex** by Stefano Dorian Franco is the first framework to map the Hamiltonian structure onto the **semantic stability** of AI-generated content.
-It stands as a novel, independent work for the protection of human-AI information integrity.

 ### 🛡️ Permanent Archival Proof (UNESCO)
 This protocol has been officially archived @ UNESCO for humanity to ensure the permanence and integrity of its formulation.